Sangili Bungili Kadhava Thorae

 Sangili Bungili Kadhava Thorae is a 2017 Indian Tamil-language horror comedy film written and directed by Ike, and produced by Fox Star Studios and Atlee under his production house 'A for Apple Productions'.
 The film stars Jiiva, Sri Divya, and Soori while Radha Ravi, Radhika Sarathkumar, and Thambi Ramaiah play supporting roles.
 Featuring music composed by Vishal Chandrasekhar.
-The film began production during March 2016 and was released on 19 May 2017.
+The film began production in March 2016 and was released on 19 May 2017.

 Plot

 Vasu is a house broker who sells houses by using tricks with his friend Sooranam.
-Vasu and his mother Parvathy are living in her brother's house for rent.
-Vasu and his parents had lived in houses for rent throughout their lives.
-After Vasu's father's death, he took a vow of buying a bungalow on the outskirts.
+Vasu and his mother Parvathy live in her brother's house for rent.
+Vasu and his parents lived in rented houses throughout their lives.
+After Vasu's father's death, he vowed to buy a bungalow on the outskirts.

 After some years, Vasu buys the bungalow and enters the house with his whole family.
-He later finds that there was a family that had lived there earlier.
+He later finds out that a family had lived there earlier.
 Jambulingam lived there with his wife, mother, and daughters.
-He refused to move out of the house, so Vasu decides to live there until he finds the owner who cheated him.
+He refuses to move out, so Vasu decides to live there until he finds the owner who cheated him.
 Vasu and Jambulingam's daughter Shwetha fall in love with each other.
 Vasu and Sooranam try some ghost tricks to chase Jambulingam's family out of the house.

-On learning of Vasu and Shwetha, Vasu's aunt is angered because she believed that her daughter Sandhya and Vasu will marry.
+On learning about Vasu and Shwetha, Vasu's aunt is angered because she believed that her daughter Sandhya and Vasu would marry.
 She goes on a tirade about Vasu's actions to Parvathy.
 Parvathy tells Vasu to apologize to his aunt.
 He refuses, and his family moves out of the house.
-While Vasu and Sooranam threaten Jambulingam's deaf and dumb mother with a ghost, she sees a real ghost and is admitted in the hospital.
-Jambulingam blames Vasu for threatening his mother with ghosts and shows a video taken in the phone unknowingly.
+While Vasu and Sooranam threaten Jambulingam's deaf and dumb mother with a ghost, she sees a real ghost and is admitted to the hospital.
+Jambulingam blames Vasu for threatening his mother with ghosts and shows a video taken on the phone unknowingly.
 Shwetha also fights with Vasu, and the family moves out of the house.

 Vasu brings E. B. Rajeshwari to learn about the ghost.
 Sangili Aandavar lived in the house and was killed by his family members for the house.
-She tells that if the two families live happily in the house, Aandavar will go out of the house.
-They live in the house happily, but Jambulingam does not like to stay there.
-He brings his family out and locks Vasu's family inside, but when he turns, he realises that he is inside the house and all others are outside.
+She says that if the two families live happily in the house, Aandavar will leave.
+They happily live in the house, but Jambulingam does not like to stay there.
+He brings his family out and locks Vasu's family inside, but when he turns, he realises he is inside the house and everyone else is outside.
 Aandavar takes Jambulingam, but the whole family tries to rescue Jambulingam by showing strength and unity.
-On seeing this, Aandavar leaves the house, and Vasu lives in the house with his mother, Shwetha, and the whole family.
+Seeing this, Aandavar leaves the house, and Vasu lives there with his mother, Shwetha, and the family.